An Ecuadorian Rain Forest Adventure into Earth's Greatest Ecosystem—the Amazon Basin

 Days 2–4: Exploring the Rain Forest

 Spend three full days on guided excursions into the wonders of the Amazon rain forest, traveling on foot, by dugout canoe and on motorized skiff.
+The lagoon can be an enticing place for fishermen to cast a line as well.
 While the specifics of your visit may differ based on the number of guests at the lodge, weather and the specific seasons of the year, you can anticipate daily itineraries such as these:

 Hiking & Canoeing

 Rise with the sun in time for an early-morning medical botany hike along the Chaguamango Trail that leads from the lodge to the lake.
 Your guide reveals an impressive array of medicinal plants used by the indigenous peoples of the Amazon Basin to cure a host of ailments.
 As you return to the lodge by traditional dugout canoe, you may spy groups of squirrel monkeys approaching the water.
 After lunch and an afternoon siesta, take a loop walk on the Charapa Trail.
 Along the way, look for different mammals, monkeys and birds that come near the lakeshore in the afternoon to search for food.
 As the sun sets, you cross the lake once more by canoe to reach the lodge, where dinner awaits.

 Once night descends, return to the canoes for a magical paddle through the darkness.
 With the help of a powerful spotlight, your guides scout the shores of the lagoon looking for caiman, boas, bats, owls, night mammals and other nocturnal wildlife.
 If the sky is clear, you also have the chance to do some stargazing.

 Spend a day in the most biologically diverse spot on earth, Yasuni National Park.
 You reach the park via a 20-minute dugout canoe ride, followed by a 15-minute walk to the Napo River.
 From here, make a short journey by motorized canoe to see